boardstretcher/centos7_pxeserver/README.md

-# centos7_pxeserver
-PXE server in centos 7
+# PXE Server in Centos 7

-A couple of different examples of how to install PXE/dhcp in a centos 7 environment
+install_PXE_centos7.sh : A script to install a PXE booting environment in Centos 7 add_xenserver_to_PXE.sh: A script to add XenServer 7.0 to the Centos 7 PXE environment